 - A substantial increase or decrease in either party’s income.
 A payer who lost his or her job, for example, may not be able to reasonably meet their alimony obligations.
 On the other hand, a financial windfall for one of the parties may make spousal support unnecessary.
 Retirement can also fall under this category.

 - A substantial change in one of the party’s needs.
 In many cases, financial strains such as medical bills can make paying alimony difficult; in others, an accident, injury or illness may render the recipient unable to work.

 - When one of the parties begins to receive public assistance.
 Because many forms of public assistance can be counted as income, that may change the amount of spousal maintenance that is necessary.

 A change in the cost of living might also necessitate a change in the amount of alimony that you pay or receive.
 No matter why, though, the changes must be substantial.
 The burden of proof lies on the person requesting the change.

 The sooner you file a motion, the better.
 That’s because in many cases, a judge will order retroactive payments based on the date the motion was served.

 Alimony Modification Questions?

 Whether you’re paying too much, or you aren’t receiving enough spousal maintenance, we may be able to help.
-Call us at 763-323-6555 today for a free consultation with one of our experienced, knowledgeable attorneys.
+Call us at (763) 783-5146 to schedule a confidential case evaluation.